thanprasad123/ticket-scam-hunter/README.md

 Major sporting events attract large numbers of fraudulent ticket websites and unauthorized resellers.
 Users often struggle to determine whether a ticket platform is trustworthy, resulting in financial loss and exposure to scams.

-Ticket Scam Hunter helps users evaluate ticket websites by automatically analyzing website content and identifying potential scam indicators.
+It helps users evaluate ticket websites by automatically analyzing website content and identifying potential scam indicators.

 ## Solution